 An elliptical machine provides a low impact cardio workout.
 It can benefit your overall fitness, including increasing your stamina and strengthening your upper and lower body.

-If you typically need to wait in line to use your gym’s elliptical machine during peak hours, you’re not alone.
-The elliptical trainer is one of the most sought-after cardio machines at fitness centers.
+If you find yourself waiting in line to use your gym’s elliptical machine during peak workout hours, you’re not alone.
+The elliptical trainer is often one of the most sought-after cardio machines at fitness centers.
 It’s also a top choice for home exercise equipment.

 Aerobic exercise, also known as cardio, is a key part of a balanced exercise routine.
 When you do aerobic exercise, your heart and lungs need to work harder to provide your muscles with more blood and oxygen.

 The elliptical machine allows you to get a good aerobic workout, which can strengthen your heart, lungs, and muscles.
 This, in turn, can help build your stamina and endurance.

 On an elliptical machine, you can perform both high intensity interval training and steady-state cardio workouts.

 If you’re looking for a way to crush your calorie burn in a short amount of time, jump on the elliptical.

 Depending on how much you weigh, this cardio machine can burn about 270–400 calories in 30 minutes (1).

 The lower end of the range represents a person weighing 125 pounds (56.7 kg) while the higher end is for someone weighing 185 pounds (83.9 kg).